clintonwxy/datagovsgR/README.md

 ```

-## Usage
+## Using datagovsgR

+The API provided by [data.gov.sg](https://data.gov.sg/developer) does not require an API key and hence the package is able to query the relevant information directly.
+Below are two examples of the functions within the package

+#### PSI
-An example of the `psi` function is shown below, which returns 12 different psi measures across 5 sectors in Singapore for a given date and time.
+The `psi` function is shown below, which returns 12 different psi measures across 5 sectors in Singapore for a given date and time.
+The user is able query a specific date and time, or for current available information by ommiting the parameter.

 ``` r
 psi(date_time = "2019-11-08T17:30:02")